 *Our boat can handle more than we can.

 *A windshield wiper that is stuck in the “ON” position for 10 hours becomes a bit of Chinese torture!
-Rick finally stopped it by clipping the wires.
-(Add to boat chores!)
+Rick finally stopped it by clipping the wires!
+(Another R&R part that Rick replaced.)

 *We became expert crab-pot float spotters.
 Bit of an explanation…starting about 30 miles offshore of Tarpon Springs and all the way to shore, professional crabbers drop crab-pots in lines of 5-10 pots per line.
 Each pot has a line attached to it with a float attached to the top of the line.
 Each crabber’s floats have unique colors.